POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: POEMMA's Effective Area, Exposure, and Sensitivity

 For sources that dip just below the horizon as the POEMMA satellites orbit, the effective area is optimal.
 Some sources, for a specific satellite orbit at a given instant of the orbital precession period, are not observable.
 The upper panel of Fig.~\ref{fig:SunMoon} shows the fractional exposure integrated over one orbit as a function of position in the sky in equatorial coordinates at a given instant of the orbital precession period, where the impacts of the Sun and the Moon on the observation time have been neglected.

 In calculating the sensitivity, we account for the reduction in exposure due to intrusion by the Sun and/or the Moon by multiplying the time-averaged effective area $\langle A\rangle$ by a factor, $f_t$.
 To a first approximation, over long periods, the Sun eliminates half of the observing time.
 The bright Moon further reduces the observing time, again dependent on source location by a factor of $0.63 - 0.87$.

 The lower panel of Fig.~\ref{fig:SunMoon} demonstrates the combined effects of the Sun and the Moon in reducing the exposure for various points in the sky by plotting $f_t$ as the ratio of the fractional exposure accounting for the Sun and the Moon divided by the fractional exposure neglecting the Sun and Moon.
-The range of values is between $0.2 \alt f_t \alt 0.4$; in this paper, we take $f_t \sim 0.3$.
+The range of values is between $0.2 \alt f_t \alt 0.4$.